osamabel/inception/README.md

 > Docker Compose : <br>
 `Is a tool for defining and running multi-container Docker applications.`<br>
-`The docker-compose.yml allows you to configure all those services in one place and start them all with a single command.` [Docker compose](https://docs.docker.com/compose/)<br>
+`The docker-compose.yml allows you to configure all those services in one place and start them all with a single command.`<br>
+[Docker compose](https://docs.docker.com/compose/)<br>
 [Docker 102: Docker-Compose ](https://itnext.io/docker-102-docker-compose-6bec46f18a0e)<br>
 [Install the Compose plugin](https://docs.docker.com/compose/install/linux/)<br>